Gondaur: History

 According to historical records, Gondaur was established around 1420 A.D.
 It was Kunwar Bhairo Shah who moved from 'Saharmadih' to this place and built a Kot (fort).
 He was the last person of Raja Mulhan Dikshit's family who left the old habitat of Kinwars near Ooki river.
 It was a period when sultan Khizr Khan was sitting on the throne of Delhi.
 Kunwar Bhairav Shah had four sons, Satan Shah, Bisen Shah, Karmsen Shah and Narayan Shah.
 Elder son Satan Shah established Pidroi, second son Bisen Shah established Amarupur, third son Karmsen Shah established Kanuan and youngest of them Narayan Shah stayed at Gondaur.
 Kunwar Narayan Shah also had four sons, Madhav Rai, Mahesh Rai, Sarangdhar Rai and Purushottam Rai.
-Eldest of them Taluqdar Madhav Rai established village Kundesar on the bank of river Ganges, second son Mahesh Rai established Narayanpur on the name of his father Narayan Shah, third son Sarangdhar Rai styed at Gondaur while youngest Purushottam Rai moved to Musurdeva.
+Eldest of them Taluqdar Madhav Rai established village Kundesar on the bank of river Ganges, second son Mahesh Rai established Narayanpur on the name of his father Narayan Shah, third son Sarangdhar Rai stayed at Gondaur while youngest Purushottam Rai moved to Musurdeva.
 Its narrated in 'Shri Pothi Bansauri' in these verses: